-Experiments on both synthetic and real-world data are provided to evaluate our algorithms.
-When tested on three MovieLens datasets, our algorithm reduces bias by $88\%$ relative to its alternative estimators.
-We also empirically validate the linear sampling complexity of $n$ relative to $d$ on synthetic data.
-Finally, we apply the recovered row span to impute missing entries of $M$.
-On an Amazon reviews dataset with sparsity $10^{-7}$, our algorithm reduces the recovery error of $T$ by $59\%$ and $M$ by $38\%$ compared to existing matrix completion methods.
+Experiments on both synthetic and real-world data validate our approach.
+On three MovieLens datasets, our algorithm reduces bias by $88\%$ relative to several baseline estimators.
+We also empirically evaluate the linear sampling complexity of $n$ relative to $d$ using synthetic data.
+Finally, on the Amazon reviews dataset with sparsity $10^{-7}$, our method reduces the recovery error of $T$ by $59\%$ and $M$ by $38\%$ compared to existing matrix completion methods.

 Submission Length: Long submission (more than 12 pages of main content)